faxinadu/Kontakt-Public/Creator Tools Lua Functions/README.md

 -- More readable debug printing.
 Set an optional global printToConsole boolean variable to control printing. ctUtil.debugPrint(debugMessage)

+-- Function for nicely printing the table results.
+Set an optional global printToConsole boolean variable to control printing. ctUtil.debugPrintR(arr)

 -- Check if a Kontakt instruments is connected and print instruments information ctUtil.instrumentConnected()